 1. Check your figures

-He advised waiting for all your income reports, bank and investment statements and other applicable financial paperwork to arrive before starting your tax return.
+- A good practice is to wait for all your income reports, bank and investment statements and other applicable financial paperwork to arrive before starting your tax return.

 2. Honesty is the best policy